jaredcwhite/jaredwhite_website/src/_posts/thoughts/2022/2022-09-16-from-mini-to-pro.md

 OK, maybe that last one isn't a "feature", but I definitely love this color.
 I got to hold one at my local #Apple store and generally see the Dynamic Island at work, and it's fantastic.
 It's what the design should have been from the beginning.
 Farewell notch…hopefully forever.

 I've heard some grumblings about the overall lack of progress in the standard iPhone lineup this year, and I get that.
 But for me it's not an issue, because there's no way I would _ever_ upgrade from an iPhone mini to one of the standard iPhones.
-If I'm forced to leave the world of the mini behind, I'm going Pro.
+If I'm forced to leave the world of the mini behind, I'm going #iPhonePro.
 No question about it.